 In all cases, if you do not receive a response from the Designated Agent within 10 days of submitting a complaint, please contact the Designated Agent again to confirm that we received your original complaint.
 As you may know, spam blockers sometimes reject important emails from unknown parties and delivery of physical mail may be delayed without notice due to any number of unforeseen circumstances.

 Upon receipt of a takedown request, MatterHackers will make reasonable attempts to inform the potentially infringing user of the notice for removal, the reason for the removal, and may provide the potentially infringing user with a copy of the notice after removing any contact information of the submitter.
 MatterHackers will endeavor to remove the potentially infringing content in a timely manner.
 We take our users’ privacy seriously and will not disclose personal information regarding copyright takedown requests unless legally obliged to do so by a court order.

 Filing a takedown notice against a model is a formal legal action that can have consequences both for the person filing the notice and the person receiving the notice.
 We strongly encourage you to research the law and/or consult an attorney to fully and accurately understand your rights before filing a formal takedown request.
 Please note that any person who knowingly materially misrepresents that material, Content or activity is infringing may be subject to liability for damages.

-After removing or disabling access to the material or Content pursuant to a valid infringement notice, Formlabs will immediately notify the user responsible for the allegedly infringing material that it has removed or disabled access to the material.
-Formlabs reserves the right, in its sole discretion, to immediately terminate the account of any member who is the subject of an infringement notification.
+After removing or disabling access to the material or Content pursuant to a valid infringement notice, MatterHackers will immediately notify the user responsible for the allegedly infringing material that it has removed or disabled access to the material.
+MatterHackers reserves the right, in its sole discretion, to immediately terminate the account of any member who is the subject of an infringement notification.

 Procedure for Filing a Copyright Counter-Notice to the Designated Agent